tmgthb/Autonomous-Agents/README.md

 [Emergent Abilities of Large Language Models](https://openreview.net/forum?id=yzkSU5zdwD)

-- Reviews term of Emergent Abilities of LLMs in the past and defines the term Emergent Abilities as: "An ability is emergent if it is not present in smaller models but is present in larger models." and identifies list of emerging abilities not detected in a specific smaller model, but identified in a larger model.
+-  Defines officially the term  "Emergent Abilities": "An ability is emergent if it is not present in smaller models but is present in larger models."
+-  Emergent abilities were detected already with GPT-3, but here its clearly defined as ability detected only after specific scale.
+-  Identifies a list of Emerging abilities not detected in specific smaller model, but identfied in a larger model.
+-  I like the paper, because increasing number of task patterns are learned using single learning objective of next-word prediction as scale increases.

 ---